-- FMEC concluded that dabrafenib plus trametinib would potentially address a significant nonclinical need arising from ATC.
-FMEC concluded that there are important measures that should be implemented to ensure that the use of dabrafenib plus trametinib addresses relevant social and ethical implications. - FMEC members highlighted the following points: - FMEC discussed there are nonclinical needs that may arise from disease progression due to the lack of effective treatment options.
-The ensuing complications, such as airway obstruction or dysphagia, often necessitate home care support and other management (e.g., tracheostomy, gastrostomy tube feeding).
-The oral formulation of dabrafenib plus trametinib may alleviate resources related to alternative treatment options, such as IV chemotherapies.
-These chemotherapeutic options are ineffective, toxic, and associated with high treatment burden on patients, families, and caregivers. - FMEC noted that the cost of oral medications is variable across jurisdictions and presents a concern for inequity.
-These treatments should be available for all patients regardless of where they reside within Canada. - FMEC also discussed that, for patients requiring gastrostomy tube administration of dabrafenib where a liquid formulation is not available, the potential challenges with dissolving a large number of tablets for administration (e.g., 15 tablets for 10 mg dissolving tablets for 150 mg dosage) on a daily basis can pose undue burden on patients and caregivers.
+- FMEC concluded that dabrafenib-trametinib would potentially address a significant nonclinical need arising from anaplastic thyroid cancer.
+FMEC concluded that there are important measures that should be implemented to ensure that the use of dabrafenib-trametinib addresses relevant social and ethical implications. - FMEC members highlighted the following points: - FMEC discussed there are non-clinical needs that may arise from disease progression due to the lack of effective treatment options.
+The ensuing complications such as airway obstruction or dysphagia often necessitate home care support and other management (e.g. tracheostomy, gastrostomy tube feeding).
+The oral formulation of dabrafenib-trametinib may alleviate resources related to alternative treatment options such as intravenous chemotherapies.
+These chemotherapeutic options are ineffective, toxic, and are associated with high treatment burden on patients, family and caregivers. - FMEC noted that the cost of oral medications is variable across jurisdictions and presents a concern for inequity.
+These treatments should be available for all patients regardless of where they reside within Canada. - FMEC also discussed for patients requiring g-tube administration of dabrafenib where a liquid formulation is not available, the potential challenges with dissolving a large number of tablets for administration (e.g., 15 tablets for 10mg dissolving tablets for 150mg dosage) on a daily basis can pose undue burden on patients and caregivers.